A Magical Fairy Tales Unit Your Students Will Love

 In the drama resource, kids explored another form of literature: plays.
 First, they learned about structural elements.
 Then they converted fairy tales to plays of their own.
 If desired, they could act them out.

 “My students would love to perform their own plays,” Ms. Sneed said to herself.
 As she thought about it, visions of sock puppet theater popped into her head.
-Yes, definitely some opportunities for classroom fun with this thematic unit!
+Yes, definitely some opportunities for classroom fun with this fairy tales unit!

 As a part of their fairy tale thematic unit, students learn structures of drama, as shown here.
 Then they convert stories to play form.
 If you're up for it, have students act out their dramas!

 Ms. Sneed pulled out her plan book and got to work.
-Maybe she wouldn’t use all parts of the fairy tale genre study this year.
+Maybe she wouldn’t use all parts of the fairy tale unit this year.
 But this set of lesson plans gave her plenty of options for years to come.

 Previous Post